mustafakarakas61/E-Commerce/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.bmod.e-commerce' is invalid and this project uses 'com.bmod.ecommerce' instead.
+* The original package name 'com.bringtome.e-commerce' is invalid and this project uses 'com.bringtome.ecommerce' instead.

 # Getting Started